 by Langdon Winner

 Does Technology Drive History?
 The Dilemma of Technological Determinism

 by Edited by Merritt Roe Smith and Leo Marx

 by Edited by Jan-Kyrre Berg Olsen and Evan Selinger

 It’s easy to be impressed by the latest gadgets and comment on how much has changed since we started using them.
 But how often do we really take a step back and think about technological advances in their broader context?
 Belarussian tech commentator, Evgeny Morozov, picks the best books on the philosophy of technology.

 The challenges – and opportunities – of our times have never been greater.
 Everything from our models of political participation to the very architecture of our brains is at stake, says the novelist and technology blogger Nick Harkaway.

 Is the Internet dividing our attention?
 Are we so buried in technology that we ignore one another?
 The technology writer discusses the history and implications of the information age, from the mechanical clock to the iPhone

-Tom Chatfield, the author and former Prospect senior editor, says that computer games aren’t just for teenage boys locked in their bedrooms – they are vital tools for social development.
+Computer games aren’t just for teenage boys locked in their bedrooms says author and former Prospect senior editor Tom Chatfield – they are vital tools for social development.
 Here he selects five of the best books on the theory behind games, and the culture that grows up around them.

 The book critic and technology columnist for Time magazine says there’s a level on which the Internet is a mass tool for pacification.
 It allows people to play out their lives in a fantasy context, which is very politically unthreatening.
 He picks the best books on the World Wide Web.